 St. Eustatius Animal Welfare Foundation at Facebook

 If you can’t adopt an animal, volunteering is the perfect solution to express your love and devotion to animals.
-Contact us if you want to join the club on Statia or come by the shelter and take a look at all the dogs and cats bringing us love and affection on a daily basis.
+Contact us if you want to join the club on Statia or come by the shelter and take a look at all the dogs and cats bringing us love and affection daily.
 If you don’t live in Statia, look for an animal rescue centre or shelter in your neighbourhood.

 Why adopt a shelter dog from Statia?